 Guidelines

-The Texan Writer is seeking essays and articles written by students at Tarleton State University.
+The Texan Writer is seeking essays and articles written by students for the Department of English and Languages.

 Any type of essay or article is welcome, including argumentative, expository, narrative, and descriptive essays.